pspsowmya/JDBCApp/README.md

 1. Import the project as Dynamic web project
 2. Make sure the latest version of tomcat is installed in your machine
 3. Configure tomcat from the project build path
-4. Add your mysql database username and password
+4. Add your mysql database username and password in EmployeeDAO.java
 5. Run the application on tomcat server and navigate to the path below

 http://localhost:8080/employeeRegister.jsp